ahadb/modern-javascript/object-array-patterns/README.md

 const Bob = new Human(45, 'male', 'American', 145);
 ```

 > (iv.)
 ES5 brings the new class syntax, which is just syntactic sugar over the prototype.
-It's worth noting that using classes is 3x faster than returning an object literal
+It's worth noting that using classes is 3x faster than returning an object literal.
+We'll delve into classes in later chapters
 ```javascript
 class Number {
   constructor() {